 While Blue Origin has shifted to providing a 10 minute spaceflight experience for many, the company still supports scientific projects for government organizations and universities.
 Most of these projects include experiments that must be subjected to a microgravity environment.
 These flights are more appropriate for certain payloads that do not require being subjected to the vacuum of space.

 Blue Origin will launch their regular booster-crew capsule configuration, but replace the humans with payloads.
 This booster (New Shepard Tail 3) is not human rated and flies exclusively non-human payloads.

 What’s On NS-23?

-Small payloads from universities, private laboratories, and government organizations flew inside the New Shepard crew capsule on board NS-23.
+Small payloads from universities, private laboratories, and government organizations will be flown inside the New Shepard crew capsule on board NS-23.
 The payloads total 36, 24 of which are from K-12 schools, universities and private organizations focused on Science, Technology, Engineering, and Mathematics (STEM).